Here, we'll debunk 7 of the most common myths about AI app development you might find out in the wild.

 As Satya Nadella, CEO of Microsoft, said:

-The AI functionalities you integrate into your product should draw your users’ attention.
+The AI functionalities you integrate into your app should draw your users’ attention.

 So now you’re probably asking: “Which cloud-based AI platforms are out there and what do they offer?”